Hamid6426/Hamid6426/README.md

 # 👋 Hello, Everyone! 👋

-<p> I'm Mian Hamid Ur Rehman from Nowshera, Pakistan.
-I transitioned from mechanical engineering to web development, specializing in REACT with Next.js and MERN stack (MongoDB, Express.js, React.js, and Node.js).
-With a solid foundation in HTML, CSS, and JavaScript, I create dynamic and responsive websites and web applications. </p>
+<p> My name is Mian Hamid Ur Rehman.
+A full stack web developer.
+I transitioned from mechanical engineering to the field of web development, Specializing in React framework with MERN Stack, and Next.js Architecture.
+Proficient in UX Design principles with expertise in Figma for crafting intuitive and user-friendly interfaces. </p>

+<p>As a Full Stack Web Developer, I bring together strong front-end and back-end development skills with a deep understanding of UX Design principles.
+Proficient in Figma, I ensure functional, efficient, and user-centered web applications and deliver a seamless experience across the entire stack.</p>

 <p><span>P.S.</span> I am currently seeking a junior web developer job to learn more and am open to work with other frameworks. </p>